FadyMohareb/cramer/README.md

     using the "processingBAM.sh" script.

-  - **read coverage BIGWIG:** These files can be made compatible with Genoverse 2 by using the "processingBAM.sh" script that is included with the program.
+  - **read coverage BIGWIG:** These files can be made compatible with CRAMER by using the "processingBAM.sh" script that is included with the program.
 This script automates the steps to configure the BAM file and generate a BIGWIG file for FTP loading, which can be loaded into the program.